Hallucinating 360{\deg}: Panoramic Street-View Generation via Local Scenes Diffusion and Probabilistic Prompting: Experiments

 \textit{Dataset and Baselines.} The experiments are conducted on the nuScenes-360 dataset~\cite{Onebev}, which consists of panoramic driving scenes stitched from the nuScenes dataset~\cite{Nuscenes}.
 Following the official configuration, the dataset comprises $28,130$ images for training and $6019$ images for validation.
 We adopt BEVControl~\cite{Bevcontrol} as the baseline method.
 In our experiments, we replace the center view sample with a panoramic image without utilizing images from additional views.

 \textit{Evaluation Metrics and Strategies.} We employ multiple evaluation strategies to assess the effectiveness of our panorama generation method comprehensively.
 Specifically, we utilize Fr\'{e}chet Inception Distance (FID) \cite{FID}, Structural Similarity Index (SSIM)~\cite{SSIM} for image quality assessment.
 Meanwhile, we also employ no-reference image quality assessment (\ie, BRISQUE~\cite{BRISQUE}, PIQE~\cite{PIQE}) to evaluate the quality by comparing the generated images with ground-truth images and those from other methods.
 Additionally, we evaluated the images, assessing their IoU score for road segmentation and mean intersection over union on the pre-trained BEV semantic segmentation network.
-Furthermore, to more intuitively compare the performance of different methods, we ranked the results for each parameter and computed a ranking score.
+Furthermore, to more intuitively compare the performance of different methods, we ranked the results for each score and obtained a ranking score.

 \textit{Experiment Setting.} As we are the first to propose the generation of panoramic images using stitched pinhole images, addressing the current challenges in image collection and annotation within the panoramic generation community, we modify the BEVControl~\cite{Bevcontrol} to serve as our baseline.
 Both the image and control signal are represented in 2D format (\ie, BEV Map, Mask Map, Depth Map).
 Meanwhile, we introduce more comparisons with the 3D generation model, Magicdrive~\cite{MD}.
 Our experiments were conducted on two A6000 GPUs over a training period of ten days.
 We set the diffusion step to $20$ without using data augmentation strategies.
+To accelerate the diffusion process, the image is processed at a resolution of (60, 1200) following \cite{DriveSim}.